How to Influence Decision-Makers

 Some points you may want to consider are:

 - Roles and responsibilities of today's school-based audiologists and speech-language pathologists are broad.
-See ASHA guidelines for SLPs and Audiologists.

 - ASHA's standards for SLP CCC's are rigorous and validated to meet these broad roles and responsibilities.